Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 \subsection{Context Adaptive Chain Coding Methods}

 After blob scanning and registration, the contour of each blob is encoded using chain coding.
 This subsection describes the proposed chain coding methods employed in this compression framework.
-A novel extended chain code (ECC) is introduced to efficiently represent long contour transitions, while a legacy three-orthogonal chain code (3OT) is used as a fallback mode to improve compact representation.
-By comparing the total number of bits required for each representation, the encoder selects the mode that yields the lowest bitrate.
+A novel extended chain code (ECC) is introduced to efficiently represent long contour transitions, while a legacy three-orthogonal chain code (3OT) is used as a fallback mode to improve coding efficiency.
+By comparing the total number of bits required for each representation, the encoder selects the mode that results in the lowest bitrate.

 The proposed ECC is designed to encode longer contour transitions using an expanded symbol set, thereby reducing the number of symbols required to represent extended or smooth boundaries.
 The ECC is constructed by extending conventional Freeman eight-direction (F8) chain codes to cover a larger spatial neighborhood.
-As shown in Fig.~\ref{fig:proposed_chain_code}(a), the ECC comprises three layers of F8 directions, resulting in a total of 36 symbols.
+As shown in Fig.~\ref{fig:proposed_chain_code}(a), the ECC comprises at most three layers of F8 directions, resulting in a total of 36 symbols.
 For coding efficiency, symbols corresponding to longer spatial displacements are preferred over combinations of multiple shorter displacements.
-For example, symbol 24 is selected instead of a sequence of symbols 0 and 8 when representing the same contour segment.
+For example, symbol 24 is selected instead of a sequence of symbols 0 and 8 when representing the same contour path.
 As a result, ECC with an expanded symbol set can represent a given contour using fewer symbols than conventional F4 or F8 chain codes.

 Naively encoding a large symbol alphabet, however, increases the number of bits required per symbol.
 To address this issue, the proposed framework employs ECC as a first-order chain code only for establishing the initial contour direction.
 Subsequent contour transitions are encoded using a second-order representation referred to as the relative extended chain code (RECC), which serves as a chain-difference representation of ECC symbols.
 The RECC shown in Fig.~\ref{fig:proposed_chain_code}(b) consists of 27 symbols.
 The third quadrant of the RECC symbol layout is empty, since transitions corresponding to direct reversal of the previous contour direction do not occur.